zzyztyy/pyIGRF/README.md

 from pyCRGI.array import get_value, get_variation # array implementation via `numba` and `numpy`
 ```

+As an alternative to `pyCRGI.jited`, there is also an experimental, structurally different JIT-compiled version named `pyCRGI.jited2` available.
+In the latter implementation, the handling of coefficients differs from the original Fortran implementation that `pyCRGI` & `pyIGRF` are based on.
+It can serve as a foundation for a CUDA-based implementation.

 You can calculate the magnetic field's intensity:

 ```python